 Full-time status is determined at the end of the first week of classes on the date indicated in the calendar as the last date to add classes.
+A full-time student who drops below 12 credits after this date will continue to be billed at full-time rates unless the student withdraws from the University.

-To begin the withdrawal process the student must fill out the withdrawal form.
-This form may be obtained from the Office of Student Success, located in Voorhees.
-This form must be returned to the Office of Student Success, so that the University can calculate the refund, if any, of institutional charges and determine the amount of aid that may need to be refunded to the various sources.
+A student withdrawing from the university should complete the official withdrawal form with the Office of Student Success.
+This form must be returned so that the university can calculate the refund, if any, of institutional charges and determine the amount of aid that may need to be refunded to the various sources.